hnakamur/pdns-server-deb/docs/markdown/authoritative/settings.md

 * IP Ranges, separated by commas or whitespace
 * Default: 0.0.0.0/0, ::/0

-Only send AXFR NOTIFY to these IP addresses or netmasks.
+For type=MASTER zones (or SLAVE zones with slave-renotify enabled) PowerDNS automatically sends NOTIFYs to the name servers specified in the NS records.
+By specifying networks/mask as whitelist, the targets can be limited.
 The default is to notify the world.
-The IP addresses or netmasks in [`also-notify`](#also-notify) or ALSO-NOTIFY metadata always receive AXFR NOTIFY.
+To completely disable these NOTIFYs set only-notify to an empty value.
+Independent of this setting, the IP addresses or netmasks in [`also-notify`](#also-notify) or ALSO-NOTIFY metadata always receive AXFR NOTIFY.

+Note: Even if NOTIFYs are limited by a netmask, PowerDNS first has to resolve all the hostnames to get IP addresses.
+Thus, PowerDNS relies on DNS.
+If the respective authoritative name servers are slow, PowerDNS becomes slow too.
+To avoid this, set only-notify to an empty value and specify the notification targets with ALSO-NOTIFY and also-notify.

 ## `out-of-zone-additional-processing`
 * Boolean